-The UW Department of Communication houses world-class research centers and labs run by faculty members and students.
-Here are some of the initiatives supported by the Department.
+The UW Department of Communication houses world-class research initiatives run by faculty members and students.
+Here are the research areas explored and supported by the Department.

 The Family Communication and Relationships Lab is a social science lab at the University of Washington and Michigan State University, which houses a collection of researchers and students invested in understanding the complex dynamics of family communication in a variety of contexts.
 They collaborate with researchers across the globe to conduct and disseminate cutting-edge family communication research that explores family disruptions and processes that can make a difference in the everyday lives of families.